Autoignition temperature

-The autoignition temperature or self-ignition temperature, often called spontaneous ignition temperature or minimum ignition temperature (or shortly ignition temperature) and formerly also known as kindling point, of a substance is the lowest temperature in which it spontaneously ignites in a normal atmosphere without an external source of ignition, such as a flame or spark.
+The autoignition temperature (often called self-ignition temperature, spontaneous ignition temperature, minimum ignition temperature, or shortly ignition temperature, formerly also known as kindling point) of a substance is the lowest temperature at which it spontaneously ignites in a normal atmosphere without an external source of ignition, such as a flame or spark.
 This temperature is required to supply the activation energy needed for combustion.
-The temperature at which a chemical ignites decreases as the pressure is increased.
+The temperature at which a chemical ignites decreases as the pressure is decreased.

 Substances which spontaneously ignite in a normal atmosphere at naturally ambient temperatures are termed pyrophoric.

 Autoignition temperatures of liquid chemicals are typically measured using a 500 ml flask placed in a temperature-controlled oven in accordance with the procedure described in ASTM E659.